 Constructors and landlords quickly learned how to adapt their buildings and manage their own remote workforce.

-Many of the innovations might have seemed radical less than a year ago.
+Many of these digitally led transformations might have seemed radical less than a year ago.
 But already they’re now part of normal working practice.

 How construction is now being built on digital foundations